schadenfred/proscrypt-koans/README.md

 `$ atom . &`

 ...and it opens up our project, you're almost there.
-Now install the 'haml' package:
+Now you just need to install the 'haml' package:

 [reflect](https://flight-manual.atom.io/using-atom/sections/atom-packages/)

-Once you have the haml package installed, you're ready to move on.
+Once you've installed the haml package, you're ready to move on.

 ## koan 1.9: Checkout this branch

-Let's get your cloned version of your fork of our code on this machine switched to this branch of our code -- the 'chapter-1' branch.
-To do so we'll pass a 'checkout' command, and several arguments to Git.
-The first argument to Git is to checkout a new branch '-b'; the second is to name the new branch 'chapter-1,' and the third is to pull 'chapter-1' from 'origin' into our new local 'chapter-1' branch.
+Let's get your cloned version of your fork of our code on this machine switched to the 'chapter-1' branch -- the same one you're reading right now.
+To do so we'll pass a 'checkout' command and several arguments to git.
+The first is '-b' for branch, the second is 'chapter-1' because that's the name of the branch you want to create, and the third is 'origin/chapter-1' because that's the branch in your forked repo you need to be tracking on.

 `$ git checkout -b chapter-1 origin/chapter-1`